WilderDan/odin-landing-page/README.md

 Assignment for [The Odin Project](https://www.theodinproject.com/lessons/foundations-landing-page).

-Purpose is to style a landing page.

-Not expected to make it look nice for mobile devices.
+This is just a landing page.
+None of the links or buttons do anything.
+It is not designed to look nice on mobile devices.
 That will be covered in a future lesson.

+With that in mind, here is the [live version](https://wilderdan.github.io/odin-landing-page/).